 2 Liela str., Jelgava, LV-3001

-… and inform International Cooperation Centre about upcoming dispatch.
+Please, inform the International Cooperation Centre about any upcoming dispatches.

-All international students are supposed to obtain the student card (ISIC).
-This card is very useful during the stay in Latvia.
-This student card gives various discounts at theatres, cinemas, etc. The card also gives a discount when a student travels by bus or train within the country and within the towns.
-ISIC student card is necessary also for getting access to the university library and the sports centre.
+All international students are required to obtain the international student identity card (ISIC).
+This card is very useful during your stay in Latvia and can provide you with various discounts in theatres, cinemas, etc. The card also gives a discount when a student travels by bus or train within the country and towns.
+The card is also necessary for accessing the university library and the sports centre.
 To get the ISIC card, the student must fill in an application form after arriving in Latvia.
-For more information concerning obtaining the card contact International Cooperation Centre.
+For more information concerning obtaining the card, contact the International Cooperation Centre.
 More information about ISIC: https://isic.lv/

 Stay socially integrated and enjoy your student life!